EllarBooher/Syzygy/README.md

 To configure and compile:

-1. Open the root folder that git downloaded, by default `VulkanRenderer`
+1. Open the root folder that git downloaded, directly with Visual Studio.
-2. Within Visual Studio, generate with CMake via `Project -> Configure Cache`.
-Visual Studio uses `CMakeSettings.json` to configure this step, such as where the built files go.
+2. Run CMake via `Project -> Configure Cache`.
+Visual Studio uses `CMakeSettings.json` to configure this step, such as output location.
-3. Now, you can build and run the generated `vulkan-renderer` target.
+3. After CMake has finished running, you can build and run the generated `Renderer.exe` target.

+Alternatively, you can always run cmake yourself.
+This is useful if you want to generate Visual Studio solutions.
+This also lets you potentially use other generators, but building has only been tested with the above process.

-Alternatively, you can generate solution files by running the following from a folder outside of the source.
+For example, run the following from a folder outside of the source:

 ```bash
 cmake path/including/VulkanRenderer -G "Visual Studio 17 2022"